brown-cs1380/container/README.md

 ## Getting Started

-### Clone the Repository

-If you have access to the course repository, clone it to your local machine.
-Otherwise, you can create a new directory and add a Dockerfile based on the instructions provided here.

 ### Build the Docker Image

 Navigate to the directory containing the Dockerfile and run the following command: